Download a PDF of the eating disorder discussion questions here.

 From the book Life Without Ed by Jenni Schaefer.
-Questions by Jenni and Ruth Crumplar, LPC.
+Questions by Ruth Crumplar, LPC.

 Part 1: Filing for divorce

 1. Introductions – name and what each is hoping for in the group.

 2. At what point did you realize that your eating wasn’t normal?

 3. Right away, we are introduced to this concept of thinking about the eating disorder as a relationship versus a condition.
 What do you think about this?
 Do you consider yourself to have a relationship with your eating disorder as Jenni does?
 One that you can divorce yourself from?

 4. If you do think this is an accurate description of your eating disorder, would you call him Ed?
 Something else?
 Does it feel weird to acknowledge the eating disorder has that much of a presence that it has its own name?

 5. The book talks about the importance of having supporters/fellow fighters/sojourners.
 Who will be your main supporters as you begin to really face Ed?